Ravinder1899/test/README.md

     - Way 2 - Right-click any of runner xml files under the TestRunner folder and select Run to start the test execution as shown.  ![img.png](UE-E2E-Testing_Understading/ReadmeImages/img6.png)

 To execute the test cases on local make sure to have the **EnvironmentVariables.properties** file under the **/src/test/java/Utils/** folder or create a new one.
-Add the configurations for the ITM environment to run the test cases for in the same file by copying them from the below file:
+Add the configurations for the ITM environment to run the test cases for in the same file by copying them from the below files:
-- new environment: /src/test/java/Utils/EnvironmentVariables.stage.properties
+- **new environment:** /src/test/java/Utils/EnvironmentVariables.stage.properties
-- prod environment: /src/test/java/Utils/EnvironmentVariables.prod.properties
+- **prod environment:** /src/test/java/Utils/EnvironmentVariables.prod.properties
-- demo environment: /src/test/java/Utils/EnvironmentVariables.demo.properties
+- **demo environment:** /src/test/java/Utils/EnvironmentVariables.demo.properties

 # API references
 Refer to the following documentation for detailed API references: